jensmeindertsma/malachite/content/alert/alert.md

 10.10.11.44 alert.htb
 ```

-Now we should be able to visit the page in our browser:
+Now that the browser is able to "resolve" the hostname `alert.htb` to an IP address, we should be able to visit the page in our browser:

 ![A page where you can upload markdown files](./images/viewer-browse-files.png)

-Let's summarize what we have here:
+Let's summarize what we have here, on top of the "Markdown Viewer" page shown above:

 - About Us
   ![The "About Us" page](./images/about-us.png)